SanicTK2/iidxguide/docs/c_conparts.md

 Sanwa springs (from Japan) are the arcade standard, but can be expensive and difficult to obtain, depending on the weight.

-IST mall springs (no-name) are much cheaper, but they tend to be a bit inconsistent (each spring can be heavier or lighter than another, even though they are supposed to be the same weight).
+ISTMall springs (no-name) are much cheaper, but they tend to be a bit inconsistent (each spring can be heavier or lighter than another, even though they are supposed to be the same weight).
 They are also slightly shorter, which makes the buttons sink a little lower.

 ## LED Lamps